 First-year students who have taken the College Board Advanced Placement Examination may be eligible for as many as 18 credits.
 Students who wish to have their scores considered should request that the College Board send them directly to Augustana College.
 Scores of 4 or 5 may result in credit.
 Students earning more than 18 credits should complete the necessary form in the Office of the Registrar no later than the first term of enrollment to declare the courses, up to 18 credits, that they wish to have applied to their record.
 Academic departments determine which scores result in credit.
 See chart of departments and credits possible.

-Students who have earned the International Baccalaureate Diploma may be awarded credit for Higher Level passes with scores of five (5) or higher.
+Students who have earned the International Baccalaureate Diploma may be awarded credit for Higher Level passes with scores of five (5) or higher if approved by the department.
 In some academic disciplines a score of four (4) may be considered, but is subject to individual evaluation and the discretion of the academic department.
 No credit is awarded for Subsidiary or Standard Level examinations.
 The specific amount of credit and course equivalencies awarded for each Higher Level pass are determined through evaluation by the appropriate academic department.
+The following assessments have aleady been made:

+Students should understand not all courses equivalencies meet graduation requirements.
 Once students have committed to Augustana College, they should arrange to have their official IB scores sent to the college.
+For other tests not listed above, those assessments wil be made by the Registrar in consulation with the appropriate department when scores are received.

 Credit and Placement by Examination